How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Draft a legally valid Installment Promissory Note for Oklahoma that features all required terms under Oklahoma promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Installment Promissory Note as a professional PDF.

 Oklahoma law governs promissory notes with specific usury limits and enforcement rules that protects both lending party and debtor.
-The usury limit in Oklahoma is 10% maximum for loans under $100,000.
-Lenders have 5 years to file suit to collect on a promissory note in Oklahoma.
+The usury limit in Oklahoma is 10% maximum (6% absent a written agreement); licensed lenders may charge more under the Consumer Credit Code..
+Lenders have 6 years to file suit to collect on a promissory note in Oklahoma.
 Oklahoma law requires 4 specific elements in a valid promissory note.

 Oklahoma Promissory Note Requirements